kent-rasmussen/azt/SIMPLEINSTALL.md

 ## Additional Important Steps to get the most out of A→Z+T

+### Praat
-### If you use Praat, make sure the Praat executable is in your operating system's path. you may need IT help if you don't know how to do this.
+- If you use Praat, make sure the Praat executable is in your operating system's path.
+You may need to ask your IT support for help, if you don't know how to do this.

 ### Be ready to make and edit reports
 1. ask someone to help you install XeLaTeX (see [INSTALL](INSTALL.md)).